As Lockdown Orders Lift, Can Cities Prevent A Traffic Catastrophe?

 Seattle was building on an established network of greenways and bike paths, and many cities have similarly used existing plans and policies as a launching pad.

-"I think cities have been really proactive and sort of standing up projects and initiatives essentially overnight — or within a week or so." says Zabe Bent, the director of design at the National Association of City Transportation Officials.
+"I think cities have been really proactive and sort of standing up projects and initiatives essentially overnight — or within a week or so," says Zabe Bent, the director of design at the National Association of City Transportation Officials.
 "Open streets, shared streets, bike lanes ... projects that can can just be moved forward a lot faster because there are fewer people traveling on our streets by car."

-...
-While keeping transit rolling, with more empty seats
+And keeping transit rolling, with more empty seats

 Meanwhile, public transit remains crucial — particularly for communities hardest hit by the coronavirus.
 Many essential workers live far from their workplaces and don't have access to a car.